(excluding travel cost)

 Frankfurt School awards attractive partial scholarships with the aim of enhancing the diversity of our MBA in International Healthcare Management.
 We provide financial support to candidates who enrich our programme in particular ways, including:

-Please note that that we grant scholarship on an ongoing basis so we recommend you to apply early.
+Please note that that we grant scholarships on an ongoing basis so we recommend you to apply early.

 Your application for a scholarship can only be considered if the form is completed and submitted before your participation in our Assessment Center.